Skip to main content

 Land Disposal

-• The "All Other Land Disposal" category in the figure includes spills and leaks to land, waste rock piles at metal mines, and application of waste to land (such as in agricultural fertilizer).
+Note: 1) The "All Other Land Disposal" category in the figure includes spills and leaks to land, waste rock piles at metal mines, and application of waste to land (such as in agricultural fertilizer).
+2) This chart excludes natural gas processing facilities which were not required to report to TRI prior to 2022.

 Land releases from metal mines:

-In 2022, the metal mining sector accounted for 68% of land disposal quantities.
+In 2023, the metal mining sector accounted for 66% of total land disposal quantities.
 Select the “Land Disposal, Excluding Metal Mining” button to view the land disposal trend without data from metal mines.

 • Metal mining facilities typically handle large volumes of material.
-Mines often note that changes in the chemical composition of extracted ore can result in large fluctuations in quantities of waste managed.
-In some cases, small changes in the ore’s composition can impact whether TRI chemicals in ore qualify for a concentration-based exemption from TRI reporting in one year but not in the next year or vice versa.
+Changes in the chemical composition of extracted ore can result in large fluctuations in quantities of TRI chemicals managed in waste.

-• For more information on the mining industry, see the Metal Mining sector profile and the "Explore a Metal Mine" webpage.
+• For more information on the mining industry, see the "Explore a Metal Mine" webpage.

-This graph shows the 10-year trend in on-site land disposal, excluding quantities reported by the metal mining sector.
-The metal mining sector accounts for about 70% of the quantities of TRI chemicals disposed of to land in most years.
+The following graph shows the 10-year trend in on-site land disposal, excluding quantities reported by the metal mining sector.

-• Total on-site land disposal for all industries other than metal mining was relatively steady from 2013 to 2018.
+• Total on-site land disposal for all industries other than metal mining was relatively steady from 2014 to 2018.
+Reductions in land disposal since 2018 were driven by chemical manufacturers and electric utilities.

-• Excluding the quantities of TRI chemicals disposed of to land by metal mines, the chemicals disposed of on site to land in the largest quantities were: barium (15%), manganese (11%), hydrogen sulfide (10%), and zinc (8%).
+• Excluding the quantities of TRI chemicals disposed to land by metal mines, the chemicals disposed of on site to land in the largest quantities were: hydrogen sulfide (24%), zinc (11%), barium (11%), and manganese (8%).

-• Excluding metal mines, most on-site land disposal quantities were reported by the chemical manufacturing, hazardous waste management, electric utilities, and primary metals sectors.
+• Excluding metal mines, most on-site land disposal was reported by the natural gas processing, chemical manufacturing, and primary metals sectors.

 Previous Next